-- a policy on the use of mobile phones and cameras within the early years setting; recommended policies are: - parents and carers are asked to switch off mobile phones if they are coming into the early years setting and leave the setting if they need to use their mobile; - parents are generally prohibited from taking any photographs of children in the early years setting, for special events such as school performances, we will provide photos or video with agreed prior consent. - staff seek parental permission to take photographs of the children, which must be linked to teaching the curriculum and that they use school equipment only for this purpose; - staff do not bring personal mobile phones into the early years setting and use them only during breaks in the staff room on the 4th floor. - a statement on how notifications will be made to Ofsted in the event of an allegation of serious harm or abuse by any person working in the early years setting.
+- a policy on the use of mobile phones and cameras within the early years setting; recommended policies are: - parents and carers are asked to switch off mobile phones if they are coming into the all areas of the school including the early years and leave the setting if they need to use their mobile; - parents are prohibited from taking any photographs of children in the all areas of the school including the early years setting, for special events such as school performances, we will provide photos or video with agreed prior consent. - the school will seek parental permission to take photographs of the children though our whole school consent process.
+The use of photographs which must be linked to teaching the curriculum and that they use school equipment only for this purpose; - staff do not bring personal mobile phones into the early years setting and use them only during breaks in the staff room on the 4th floor. - Swiss Cottage school will follow the statutory guidance in consultation with the LADO and OFSTED in relation to any allegation against a member of staff working in and early years setting.

-6.3 Suitable people
+Suitable people